TylerLu/Three-Page-Java-Web-App/README.md

 Smart Hotel Coupon web application using Spring Boot with the following options:

 - Spring JPA and MySQL for data persistence
-- Thymeleaf templae for the rendering.
+- Thymeleaf template for the rendering.

 To build and run the sample from a fresh clone of this repo:

 ## Configure MySQL

-1. Create a database in your MySQL instance.
+1. Create a database "hotel_coupon" in your MySQL instance.
+Please make sure that your MySQL version is 5.7.
 2. Update the application.properties file in the `src/main/resources` folder with the URL, username and password for your MySQL instance.
-The table schema for the Todo objects will be created for you in the database.
+The table schema for the hotel coupon objects will be created for you in the database.

 ## Build and run the sample

-1. `mvnw package`
+1. `mvnw spring-boot:run`
 2. Open a web browser to http://localhost:8080

 As you search and review the guests coupons in the app you can verify the search result in the database through the MySQL console using simple statements like